devsecops-workshop/workshop-guide/content/1-intro/_index.md

 ## URL Generator for Custom Lab Guide

-Enter you Openshift url after the `apps` part (e.g. `console-openshift-console.apps.cluster-t50z9.t50z9.sandbox4711.opentlc.com` ) and click th butoon to generate a link that will customize your lab guide.
+Enter your Openshift url after the `apps` part (e.g. `cluster-t50z9.t50z9.sandbox4711.opentlc.com` ) and click the button to generate a link that will customize your lab guide.

 Click the generated link once to apply it the the current guide.